 Great Mexican at El Loco in Surry Hills

-Cool Mexican bar with a laid back vibe and super cheap tacos.
-On Friday’s and Saturday’s the place offers tacos, tequilas and table dancing.
+El Loco is a cool Mexican bar with a laid back vibe and super cheap tacos.
+It’s one of the top Sydney places to visit on Friday’s and Saturday’s when they offer tacos, tequilas, and table dancing.

 Burgers and Beers at Mary’s in Newtown

 A good neighbourhood bar and a great burger joint.
-They have great beers, live music and a great atmosphere.
+If you are looking for fun things to do in Sydney in the evenings, check out Mary’s.
+As well as the best burgers in the city, they also have great beers, live music and a buzzing atmosphere.

 Best Gelato at Messina